 Goddamned Bats: The second game's air-stage only enemy Griffins.
 It takes a long time to kill them and they're hard to ignore, as they're one of the few melee enemies encountered in the air.

-Hell Is That Noise: The grinding of rending metal and the cracking of glass, as reality is thrown into chaos after the final seal breaks in Drakengard 2.
+Hell Is That Noise: The grinding of rending metal and the cracking of glass, as reality is thrown into chaos after the final seal breaks.

 Ho Yay: The game features what is probably the world's gayest boss fight outside of the Boys Love.
 Literally.
 The boss makes a pass at both male party members at least once.